-Recommend that the Executive Committee approve on behalf of the Board revisions to the Bay Peninsula Regional Plan and work2future Local Plan, developed in response to direction from the state workforce board.
+Review public comment and approve on behalf of the Board revisions to the Bay Peninsula Regional Plan and work2future Local Plan, developed in response direction from the state workforce board.

-3. New Grants {Action}

-10 min

-Joy Salandanan, Finance Manager

-12:25 pm end

-Recommend that the Board accept two grants awarded to work2future, as follows: (a) \$115,670 for Regional Plan Implementation, and (b) \$16,625 for the Prison-to-Employment Initiative.
+3. New Grants {Action} 10 min Joy Salandanan, Finance Manager 12:25 pm end Recommend that the Board accept two grants awarded to work2future, as follows: (a) \$115,670 for Regional Plan Implementation, and (b) \$16,625 for the Prison-to-Employment Initiative.

+5 min 11:40 am end

+20 min 12:15 pm end
-4. Preliminary Budget Scenarios for FY2020 (Action)

-Joy Salandanan, Finance Manager

-Recommend that the Board approve the following:

-- a) Three preliminary scenarios for the Fiscal Year 2020 operating budget: (i) \$6.3 million (WIOA allocations unchanged from FY2019 levels), (ii) \$6.0 million (base budget-allocations reduced 5%), and (iii) \$5.7 million (allocations reduced 10%); - b) Authority, with limitations, for the work2future Director to transfer funds between budget line items and between the Adult Program and Dislocated Worker Program.

-5. WIOA Performance and Service Delivery Outcomes Update {Discussion}

-Meredith Studebaker, MIS Analyst

-Report on (a) WIOA performance through the second quarter of the 2018 Program Year, and (b) employment-related outcomes in relation to priority sectors and in-demand occupations at non-priority sector employers.
+4. Preliminary Budget Scenarios for FY2020 {Action} Joy Salandanan, Finance Manager Recommend that the Board approve the following: 20 min 12:45 pm end a) Three preliminary scenarios for the Fiscal Year 2020 operating budget: \$6.322 million (WIOA allocations unchanged from FY2019 levels), (ii) \$6 million (base budget-allocations reduced 5%), and (iii) \$5.69 million (allocations reduced 10%); b) A 13%-27% reduction in funding distribution to service providers in all budget scenarios above; three c) Authority, with limitations, for the work2future Director to transfer fur between budget line items and between the Adult Program and Disloca Worker Program.
+5. Board Retreat {Action} 15 min Monique Melchor, Director Approve a date, time and possible locations for the 2019 Board retreat.
+1:00 pm end 6.
+WIOA Performance and Service Delivery Outcomes Update {Discussion} Meredith Studebaker, MIS Analyst Report on (a) WIOA performance through the second quarter of the 2019 Program Year, and (b) employment-related outcomes in relation to priority sectors and in-demand occupations at non-priority sector employer.
+10 min 1:10 pm end 7.
+Upcoming Initiatives {Discussion} Monique Melchor, Director, and staff Presentation on new initiatives, including without limitation Prison-to- Employment and Slingshot 2.0.
+10 min 1:20 pm end

-6. Upcoming Initiatives (Discussion)

-Monique Melchor, Director

-Report on new initiatives, including without limitation Prison to Employment and SlingShot 2.0.